-MTN-013/IPM 026, a Phase 1 safety and PK study of dapivirine VR, MVC VR, dapivirine/MVC VR and placebo VR, enrolled approximately 48 women between the ages of 18-40.35 The participants were randomized in a 1:1:1:1 ratio to one of the four products, with all groups assigned to 28 days of continuous study VR use.
+MTN-013/IPM 026, a Phase 1 safety and PK study of dapivirine VR, MVC VR, dapivirine/MVC VR and placebo VR, enrolled approximately 48 women between the ages of 18-40.36 The participants were randomized in a 1:1:11 ratio to one of the four products, with all groups assigned to 28 days of continuous study VR use.
 Over the course of 52 days, 14 follow-up visits occurred.
 No statistically significant difference in the number of participants with genitourinary AEs was noted between placebo arm and any other treatment arms.
 Twenty-two women experienced 33 grade 1 and one grade 2 related genitourinary AEs.
 Two grade 2 AEs were determined to be related to study product.
 At Day 28, dapivirine vaginal fluid levels were 14.9 μg/mL in women assigned to the dapivirine only ring.

-MTN-024/IPM 031, a multi-center, two-arm, randomized, double blind, placebocontrolled Phase 2a trial, enrolled 96 healthy, HIV-uninfected, post-menopausal females, 45-65 (inclusive) years of age.36 Participants were randomized in a 3:1 ratio to one of the following study groups: placebo VR or dapivirine (25 mg) VR.
+MTN-024/IPM 031, a multi-center, two-arm, randomized, double blind, placebocontrolled Phase 2a trial, enrolled 96 healthy, HIV-uninfected, post-menopausal females, 45-65 (inclusive) years of age.37 Participants were randomized in a 3.1 ratio to one of the following study groups: placebo VR or dapivirine (25 mg) VR.
 Each enrolled participant was followed for approximately 13 weeks (12 weeks on study product and a final phone call one week after end of study product use).
 Dapivirine VRs were safe and well tolerated in postmenopausal women.
 There was no difference in the number of women with related Grade 2 or higher reproductive system AEs in the dapivirine vs placebo arms (6/72 (8%) vs 3/24 (13%), p=.68), and no statistical difference in Grade 3 or higher AEs in the dapivirine vs placebo arms (4/72 (6%) vs 0/24 (0%), p=0.57).
 One grade 3 AE, vaginal pain, was deemed related to study product.
 There were 6 protocol-required product holds for 5 women, all due to AEs which resolved; 2 women in the dapivirine arm declined to restart product.
 Median dapivirine concentrations in plasma and vaginal fluid showed no significant change over 12 weeks.
 The median residual drug level for returned VRs across all visits was 21.1 mg, consistent with adherence to VR use.

-MTN-023/IPM 030 is a Phase 2a clinical trial designed to assess the safety of a VR containing 25mg of dapivirine in adolescent females (ages 15-17 years old, inclusive).
-The double-blind, randomized controlled trial was conducted in HIV-uninfected adolescents in the United States and enrolled 96 participants.
-Study participants (randomized 3:1) used either the dapivirine ring or a placebo ring every four weeks over approximately 24 weeks.
-The trial was initiated at the request of the US FDA to collect safety data for the dapivirine VR when used by an adolescent population.
-Additional goals of MTN-023/IPM 030 included the assessment of participant acceptability and adherence to the investigational product.
-The study concluded in 2016, and results are expected in early 2017.
+MTN-023/IPM 030 was a double-blind, randomized, Phase 2a clinical trial designed to assess the safety of a VR containing 25mg of dapivirine in HIV-uninfected adolescent females (ages 15-17 years old, inclusive) in the United States.38 Ninetysix participants were randomized 3:1 to use either the dapivirine ring or a placebo ring every four weeks over approximately 24 weeks.
+The trial was initiated at the request of the US FDA to collect safety data for the dapivirine VR when used by an adolescent population, and results were presented at the 2017 International AIDS Society (IAS) Conference in July 2017.
+The dapivirine VR was safe to use by adolescent females.
+The mean age of the 96 participants enrolled was 16.3 years; 59% were black and 34% white.
+There were no differences in safety outcomes between study arms.